Are Hospitals Hiring Nurses with Associate Degrees?

 Associate nurses need to pass NCLEX to get a license.
 The NCLEX-RN stands for the National Council Licensure Examination [for] Registered Nurses (RN).
 It is a computer adaptive test required to successfully pass to be licensed for nursing graduates as Registered Nurses in the US and Canada.

 Many hospitals in the United States hire nurses with associate degrees.
 While a Bachelor of Science in Nursing (BSN) is often preferred.
-In addition, many healthcare facilities, including hospitals consider an associate degree in nursing (ADN) is a valid qualification for entry-level nursing positions.
+In addition, many healthcare facilities, including hospitals consider an associate degree in nursing (ADN) as a valid qualification for entry-level nursing positions.

-Jobs of Nurses with Associate Degree:
+Jobs of Nurses with Associate Degrees:

-Peditric Nurses:
+Pediatric Nurses:

 Home Care Nurse